emaphp/eMapper/README.md

 <br/>
 >Step 3: Fetching data

-eMapper is not ORM-oriented but type-oriented.
+eMapper is a type-oriented framework.
 Everything revolves around queries and *mapping expressions*.
 The following examples try to give you an idea of how the data mapping engine works.

 ```php
 //by default, results are mapped to an array of arrays